More results found.

-Learn about Wayne County, Michigan Investor Relations, including Featured News and The Team.
+Learn about Wayne County, Michigan Investor Relations including our News & Press Releases and Team.

 Wayne County is a public corporation, created under the Constitution and Statues of the State of Michigan, with general governmental powers and authority.
 Under Act 206 of the Michigan Public Acts of 1893, as amended, the County Treasurer is the officer responsible for collection of delinquent real property taxes which are returned to the County as uncollected on March 1 of each year.
 The Treasurer is also responsible for the application of the borrowing proceeds and the preservation of the primary and secondary security,